- Review the Components of Art: Subject Matter, Content, Form & Context. CLO 4, 5, 6, 7, 8.

 Discuss the artists and artworks in class.

-Plan and create a simple still life and photograph it three times without moving your camera.
+Plan and create a simple still life and photograph several times without moving your camera.
 Use only changes in lighting to evoke three distinct moods, for example tranquility, danger, mystery, joy, etc. Remember to fill the whole frame– think about the rule of thirds, focal point, and a balance of negative/positive spaces.

 Be creative with your various light sources: a flashlight, a desk lamp, living room lamp, candles, Christmas lights, sunlight, etc.